-LIMITATIONS OF THE ADJUSTMENT OF MODEL AND DIFFUSION PROCESSES a purely descriptive manner by geographical identification.
-In addition, the comparison of regional co-efficients from 1981 to 2001, when this is possible, indicates no relative diminution of these regional dummies and the highest figures in the calculation of the latter are, in effect, attained for our analysis of 2001.
+The strong and systematic statistical significance of regional formations, in fact, marks a relative failure in the understanding of the phenomenon, for we encounter major characteristics which are unobserved, except in a purely descriptive manner by geographical identification.
+In addition, the comparison of regional coefficients from 1981 to 2001, when this is possible, indicates no relative diminution of these regional dummies and the highest figures in the calculation of the latter are, in effect, attained for our analysis of 2001.
 One would rather expect the decline in fertility, the rate of which is accelerating for the whole of India and is slowing for the states of Tamil Nadu and Kerala, to homogenize the regional levels of fertility.